kestra-io/docs/docs/administrator-guide/configuration/elasticsearch/README.md

 ```

 ## `kestra.elasticsearch.defaults.indice-prefix`
-This configuration allow you to change the indices prefix.
+This configuration allows you to change the indices prefix.
 By default, the prefix will be `kestra_`.

 For example, if you want to share a common Kafka cluster for the multiple instance of Kestra, just add another prefix like this :